 Real impact only builds over time.
 From day to day.
 From one line of code to another.
 From meeting to meeting.
 From one conversation to another.
 You cannot speed up the process.
 One day many people will notice your work.
 But before that happens, you can only make small steps every day.

-Of course, occasionally, some professors become well known mostly because of their great networking and diplomatic skills.
+Of course, occasionally, some professors become well-known mostly because of their great networking and diplomatic skills.
 Or, because they accidentally made a huge discovery.
-However, but in their research community, those lucky ones usually function like a good topic for a joke than as role models.
+However, in their research community, those lucky ones usually function as a good topic for a joke than as role models.
 Even though they earn their salaries, they aren’t as respected as those who reached success by putting on an enormous workload and producing real novelty.

-Therefore, to build a stable network as a researcher, gain some following, and develop a personal brand in the field, you would need at least 5-10 years of everyday grind.
+Therefore, to build a stable network as a researcher, gain some following, and develop a personal brand in the field, you would need at least 5-10 years of the everyday grind.
 And often much more than that.
-While embarking onto any academic project, you should prepare for along and bumpy ride.
+While embarking on any academic project, you should prepare for a long and bumpy ride.

 Not afraid of hard work.

 Academic jobs are not 9-to-5 jobs.
-Some scientists obviously claim that they indeed work 9-to-5.
+Some scientists claim that they indeed work 9-to-5.
 But I always doubt them.
-Even as a mere PhD student leading one project and managing 2-3 undergraduate students, I used to have hard time managing all my duties.
+Even as a mere PhD student leading one project and managing 2-3 undergraduate students, I used to have a hard time managing all my duties.

 The notion of Impact.

-For instance, it is often the case that researchers who ask fundamental questions, and then apply standard analytic methods to new, hot, high-quality, large (for example, psychiatric) datasets, and produce beautiful, colorful figures to illustrate simple conclusions, publish high and get tons of citations.
+For instance, it is often the case that researchers who ask fundamental questions, and then apply standard analytic methods to new, hot, high-quality, large (for example, psychiatric) datasets, and produce beautiful, colourful figures to illustrate simple conclusions, publish high and get tons of citations.

 In this case, the difficulty is not how to overcome challenging obstacles in the research process.
-It is rather: how to become the person who lands this research project—as when the data is collected, many people around will probably have a craving the same study on this dataset.
+It is rather: how to become the person who lands this research project—as when the data is collected, many people around will probably have craving the same study on this dataset.
 As a result, it often becomes more of a politics than research at this stage.